spestushko/spestushko.github.io/index.md

 [futureofcars](https://gitlab.com/futureofcars)
 <img src="images/futureofcars.png?raw=true"/>
-Have you ever wanted to build a robot?
-I have!
-I ordered a RC car from Amazon, took it apart, put together a simple circuit with rPi and breadboard to power DC motors, soldered it with those motors.
+With RC car from Amazon, I put together a simple circuit on a breadboard to connect Raspberry Pi and car’s DC motors.
 Then I made the car to be drivable from a simple web client.
-The camera was later added streaming video feed from the car to the web client(aka mission control).
+The camera was later added to stream video feed from the car to the web client.
 Then ultrasonic sensor had been added to the circuit streaming distance to the nearest obstacle in the way.

-And at that point I didn't feel like driving it anymore, I thought it should be driving itself!
+And at that point I didn’t feel like driving it anymore, I thought the car should be driving itself!
-Video streamed to the web client is analyzed by a lane detection algorithm, data is then saved into a dataset which is analyzed by a separate process and is picked up by a CNN for training.
+Several additions had to be made to support video stream analysis by a simple lane detection algorithm I wrote, with analyzed images then saved into a dataset.
+Built dataset is used in the CNN training process running in a separate process, resulting in a CNN model able to predict car’s next action based on the video feed.

-Lightning can drive itself!
-Barely, but...hey, it's still learning!

 Tech stack:
 - python